 This led to a country-wide moratorium on silicone implants between 1992 and 2006, during which time medical device companies underwent rigorous research and clinical trials to ensure their products did not pose risks to patients.
 The FDA did approve the first silicone gel breast implants in 2006, and no study has ever found evidence that breast implants are connected with any serious diseases or illnesses.

 Furthermore, new implants continue to be developed that are more durable and effective than those used in the past.
 This means that women replacing old implants or undergoing augmentation for the first time can benefit from form-stable implant choices that are less likely to rupture and leak into the body.

 The majority of risks associated with modern breast augmentation stem from the surgery itself, like undergoing anesthesia and being at risk of infection.
 This is why it is so critical to select a plastic surgeon with the experience and expertise to complete your augmentation with precision and attention-to-detail.
-Dr. Landon of Landon Plastic Surgery in Tampa and Trinity, Florida has practiced plastic surgery for more than 20 years and will work with his professional team to complete your breast implant surgery with the utmost safety and care.
-Contact Landon Plastic Surgery at (813) 337-6803 (Tampa) or (727) 777-6771 (Trinity) to get started!
+Dr. Landon of well known Tampa Plastic Surgery practice Landon Plastic Surgery has been in practice for more than 20 years and will work with his professional team to complete your breast implant surgery with the utmost safety and care.
+Contact Landon Plastic Surgery at (813) 404-3380 (Tampa) or (727) 376-3999 (Trinity) to get started!